lulzsun/FTKModLib/README.md

 Can create an item with full custom functionality or inherit functionality from existing items (herbs, orbs, armor, weapons).
 - **CustomClass**
 Can create a character class with full custom functionality or inherit functionality from existing classes (blacksmith, hunter, etc.).
+- **CustomLocalizedString**
+Can create a string/text that supports additional languages.

 #### Managers
 - **AssetManager**